 - Distracted train operation

-If you experienced injuries in a train accident, you can pursue monetary compensation for the injuries in the form of awards for economic and non-economic losses.
-Some of the economic damages that you may recover include:
+If you’ve suffered injuries from a train accident, you might be entitled to pursue monetary compensation for your bills and other expenses.
+Depending on the hardships you’ve experienced, you could receive a number of different economic and non-economic railroad accident damages.
+Some of the economic damages you can recover include:

-- Current and future medical expenses: This includes all the treatment costs that you might incur after being involved in a train crash.
-If the injuries are so severe that they need extended medical care, the liable party will cater for future treatments.
+- Current and future medical expenses.
+These damages include all the treatment costs that you might incur after being involved in a train crash.
+If your injuries are severe enough to warrant extended medical care, the liable party can cover the cost of future treatments.

-- Lost wages: Following a train accident, you may suffer injuries so severe that they prevent you from returning to work.
-Whether you are unable to work temporarily or permanently, you are entitled to recover compensation for the lost wages.
+- Lost wages.
+Following a train accident, you may suffer injuries so severe that they prevent you from returning to work.
+Whether you are unable to work temporarily or permanently, you are entitled to recover compensation for paychecks you miss out on.

-- Reduced Earning capacity: If you suffered injuries that may have negatively impacted your working capacity, you may be rewarded compensation for the income you would have earned if the train accident did not occur.
+- Reduced earning capacity.
+If your Long Island railroad accident caused you to suffer injuries that negatively impact your working capacity, you may be awarded compensation for the income you would have earned if the train accident did not occur.

 Some of the non-economic damages that you may recover include:

-- Pain and suffering: You may be entitled to compensation for the physical pain that the injuries caused.
-Various factors, such as how the pain affects your quality of life and how long you are likely to experience the pain, are taken into consideration in the calculation of the reward.
+- Pain and suffering.
+You may be entitled to compensation for the physical pain that your injuries have caused.
+Various factors, such as how the pain affects your quality of life and how long you are likely to experience the pain, are taken into consideration in the calculation of this award.

-- Loss of consortium: If you lost a spouse in a train accident, you may be awarded compensation, through a wrongful death claim, for the loss of services, assistance, aid, and companionship that were previously present before the death of your loved one.
+- Loss of consortium.
+If you lost a spouse in a train accident, you may be awarded compensation, through a wrongful death claim, for the loss of services, assistance, aid, and companionship that the deceased provided.

 Call Morelli Law Firm for Help

-If you or a loved one suffered in an accident involving trains and railways, do not hesitate to contact a Long Island railroad accident lawyer for legal representation.
-Call Morelli Law Firm today at (212) 751-9800 for a free review of your case.
+If you or a loved one have been injured in an accident involving Long Island’s railway system, do not hesitate to contact a railroad accident lawyer for legal representation.
+The settlement they win for you could make your recovery a lot easier and much more affordable.